-The indirect treatment comparison also assessed tolerability and incidence of AEs (all Grades) and AEs (Grade \geq 3).
+The indirect treatment comparison also assessed tolerability and incidence of AEs (all Grades) and AEs (Grade ≥ 3).
 However, only the comparison between enzalutamide and abiraterone was possible.
 It was not possible to compare enzalutamide and cabazitaxel due to the differences in the nature of the AEs between enzalutamide and cabazitaxel and between placebo and mitoxantrone.
 This will introduce uncertainty into the economic evaluation of enzalutamide vs. cabazitaxel.

-The indirect comparison indicates that when compared with abiraterone, enzalutamide was associated with a non significant increase in OS (HR=0.835: (95% CI: 0.668, 1.044), a higher likelihood of attaining rPFS (HR=0.61: 95% CI: 0.50, 0.74) and mPFS (HR=0.73, 95% CI: 0.60, 0.89), a longer time to treatment discontinuation (HR=0.65, 95% CI: 0.53, 0.80) and higher likelihood to attain a PSA response (HR=10.692, 95% CI: 3.915; 29.200).
+The indirect comparison indicates that when compared with abiraterone, enzalutamide was associated with a non significant increase in OS, a significantly higher likelihood of attaining rPFS, mPFS and PSA response, and a significantly longer time to treatment discontinuation.
 No significant difference was observed for time to first skeletal-related event or likelihood of attaining objective response rate.